 - Total of 1576 Patient Safety Incidents reported of which 1432 were no or low harm, 144 were moderate harm, severe harm or death.
-In month we have seen: - An increase in sexual safety incidents reported - Decrease in the number of restraint incidents this month - A decrease in inpatient falls in December, follow an overall downward trend over last 15 months, noting there has been one/two moderate harm falls - An increase in the number of incidents relating to self-harm and self-injurious behaviour - A total of 379 skin integrity incidents reported across the trust with an observed decreases in no, low and moderate harm incidents - There has been an increase in unexpected child deaths in December.
+In month we have seen: - An increase in sexual safety incidents reported - Decrease in the number of restraint incidents this month - A decrease in inpatient falls in December, follow an overall downward trend over last 15 months - An increase in the number of incidents relating to self-harm and self-injurious behaviour - A total of 379 skin integrity incidents reported across the trust with an observed decreases in no, low and moderate harm incidents - There has been an increase in unexpected child deaths in December.
 There are no trends identified across these deaths, or immediate concerns relating to the delivery of care our services.